How Your Donation Helps Us Help Wildlife

 Cash donations are a popular, easy and essential way of getting involved.

-You can send MARS a cheque or you can click on the CANADA HELPS tile at the top of the page in the right hand margin to donate online.
+You can send MARS a cheque or you can click on the “Make A Donation” button at the top of the page in the right hand margin to donate online.

 The process takes about 5 minutes.